Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 It’s fine to go into deep freeze mode.
 However, giving the egg a good whisk before freezing is essential, and you shouldn’t bother with freezing an unshelled egg.
 Unfortunately, when eggs are frozen, the yolks tend to get sticky.
 However, mixing in half a teaspoon of salt or sugar may prevent this.

-Always store your eggs in a freezable container with the date clearly labeled, and use them within six months.
+Always store your eggs in a freezable container with the date clearly labeled and used within six months.
 If you need a container but don’t have any on hand, an ice tray can do the trick!
-The volume of the beaten egg will alter during thawing, so remember that three tablespoons of beaten egg equals a full egg.
+The volume of the beaten egg will alter during thawing, so remember that three tablespoons of beaten egg equal a full egg.